pariay/Selective-Summary/README.md

 **Use it for your dataset:**

-If you would like to use the code for your preferred dataset, please install MatConvNet toolbox from the link below.
+If you would like to use the code for your preferred dataset, please install MatConvNet toolbox from the link given below.
+Then download ResNet and VGGNet-16 pre-trained models (mat files) and store them inside a folder called 'data' in the MatConvNet directory.
-Then you can make changes on 'Vid_Selective_Summary.m' (follow the comments), setting the path to your data and the MatConvNet directory.
+Make changes on 'Vid_Selective_Summary.m' (follow the comments), and set the path to your data and the MatConvNet directory.

 **Requirements:**